Gosia-Ras/homepage/README.md

 ## Homepage content:

-- website navigation
 - my photo with a button to hide/show it
+- button to turn on/off dark mode
 - introduction
-- table with games, clickable links that lead to the games Steam store
-- list of visited countries
-- photos from my travels with a button to show/hide them

 ## Demo:
 https://gosia-ras.github.io/homepage/ <- click here to check out how it works